jugmac00/flask-reuploaded/docs/getting_started.rst

 The following code snippets explain how to quickly integrate the extension in your application.

-1. First You need to configure at least one ``UploadSet``
+1. First you need to configure at least one ``UploadSet``:

     .. code-block:: python

-        # IMAGES is a list containing all image suffixes.
+        # IMAGES is a collection of the most common image suffixes.
         from flask_uploads import IMAGES
         from flask_uploads import UploadSet
         # Create your first `UploadSet`.